Our conveyancing lawyers have helped thousands of clients buy and sell property.

 Why Use Our Conveyancing Solicitors?

-There are two main reasons why you should engage us:
+There are two main reasons why you should use our conveyancing services:

 - We've completed thousands of property transactions so we've "seen it all".

-- Your file will be overseen by lawyers who will protect your interests and answer any questions you have.
+- Your file will be overseen by lawyers who will protect your interests with in depth property law knowledge.

 Below are some common questions asked by our clients about the conveyancing process.

 Simply put it's a consumer protection mechanism.
 When selling property in Victoria the law requires Vendors to provide Purchasers a signed disclosure statement with all the requirements listed under section 32 of the Sale of Land Act 1956 (Vic).
 If this disclosure statement is not provided to the Purchaser before they sign the contract, is missing information, is incorrect, or misleading - the Purchaser may have the option to withdraw from the Contract at any time before settlement and have all their money refunded.
 This is why it is important to have a solicitor draft a complete Section 32 to make sure the Purchaser cannot withdraw from the contract after they sign.

 At settlement all property outgoings such as council and water rates are divided between the Purchaser and Vendor so each party pays their share of outgoings they are responsible for.
 The Statement of Adjustments is the document that calculates this division and "adjusts" the money paid at settlement to account for this division.
 This usually results in an increase of money needed to be paid at settlement by the Purchaser.
 The Vendor is obligated to pay out any outstanding outgoings and Title Office fees they are responsible for.